If you've previously paired with Joule and it's having trouble connecting via Bluetooth, first try our in app troubleshooting:

 - Make sure your phone/tablet is connected to the internet.

-- Make sure cellular data is enabled for the Joule app.
+- Make sure cellular data is enabled for the Joule app (if that choice is available).

 - Fully close the Joule app then toggle Bluetooth off and on.